grzesiek-galezowski/tdd-ebook/manuscript/290_NeedDrivenDevelopment.md

 }
 ```

-the only way the `TicketOffice` interacts with the `ReservationInProgress` is by calling the `ToDto` method.
-So the question that we need to ask ourselves now is "how will the instance of `ReservationInProgress` know what `ReservationDto` to create?".
+the only way the `TicketOffice` will interact with the `ReservationInProgress` is by calling the `ToDto` method.
+So the question that we need to ask ourselves now is "how will the instance of `ReservationInProgress` know what `ReservationDto` to create when this method is called?".

-Benjamin: Oh right... the `ReservationDto` needs to be created based on the current application state and the data in the `ReservationRequestDto`, but the `ReservationInProgress` knows nothing about this data so far.
+Benjamin: Oh right... the `ReservationDto` needs to be created based on the current application state and the data in the `ReservationRequestDto`, but the `ReservationInProgress` knows nothing about any of these things so far.

 Johnny: Yes, filling the `ReservationInProgress` is one of the responsibilities of the application we are writing.
 If we did it all in thie `TicketOffice` class, it would surely have too much to handle and our Statement would grow immensely.
 So we need to push the responsibility of handling our use case further to other collaborating objects and use mocks for those objects here.

 Benjamin: So what do you propose?

-Johnny: Usually, when I push use case-related logic to another object, I pick from among the Facade pattern and the Command pattern.
+Johnny: Remember our discussion from a while ago?
+Usually, when I push use case-related logic to another object, I pick from among the Facade pattern and the Command pattern.
 Fadaces are simpler but less scalable, while commands are way more scalable and composable but a new command needs to be created each time a use case is triggered.

-Benjamin: So shall we go with Facade?
+Benjamin: Ok, I already know that you prefer commands.

-Johnny: Well, let's go with Command, just to show you how it can be done.
+Johnny: Well, yeah, bear with me if only for the sake of seeing how commands can be used here.
 I am sure you could figure out the Facade option by yourself.

 Benjamin: Ok, so what do I type?